axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/top-content-bar/README.md

 ### ctatext

 The attribute `ctatext` specifies the text displayed on the button.
-If no attribute `href` is set, it will render a `axa-button` and the `onClick` callback will trigger upon click.
+If no attribute `href` is set, it will render an `axa-button` and the `onClick` callback will trigger upon click.
 If `ctatext` is omitted, no button will be shown.

 ### href

 The attribute `href` specifies the link, that should be opened by pressing on the button with the text defined in `ctatext`.
-This is mainly for semantic reasons, you still need to route the user yourself, by listening to the `onClick` callback.
+This is mainly for semantic reasons, you still need to forward the user to the new location the user yourself, by listening to the `onClick` callback.
 Just providing the `href` attribute will not do anything by itself.

 ### onClick